-Employment - According to the data obtained from the California State Department of Finance Demographic Research Unit, the 2018 population for the City of Glendale is 205,536.
-The Glendale labor force includes 103,900 residents in 2018 (16 years of age or over), according to the Employment Development Department Labor Market Information Division (EDD-LMID).
+Employment - According to the data obtained from the California State Department of Finance Demographic Research Unit, the population for the City of Glendale as of January 1, 2019 is 206,283.
+The Glendale labor force includes 103,200 residents as of May 2019 (16 years of age or over), according to the Employment Development Department Labor Market Information Division (EDD-LMID).
 Census data also shows that there are 29,153 businesses located in Glendale (2017).

-According to Census data, occupational employment data shows the following results based on 2012-2016 American Consumer Survey (ACS) Five-Year Estimates: 40,770 people in Glendale were employed in management, business, arts, or science occupations (the single largest group) with median annual earnings of \$66,294; 24,253 were employed in sales and office occupations (second largest) with median annual earnings of \$40,632; and 15,942 were employed in service occupations (the third largest group) with median annual earnings of \$29,542.
-Median household income for Glendale residents recorded at \$56,069, and the poverty rate was 14.7%, according to ACS.
+According to Census data, occupational employment data shows the following results based on 2013-2017 American Consumer Survey (ACS) Five-Year Estimates: 42,405 people in Glendale were employed in management, business, arts, or science occupations (the single largest group) with median annual earnings of \$66,475; 24,289 were employed in sales and office occupations (second largest) with median annual earnings of \$43,780; and 15,767 were employed in service occupations (the third largest group) with median annual earnings of \$28,738.
+Median household income for Glendale residents recorded at \$58,657, and the poverty rate was 15.6%, according to ACS.
 The information provided below includes additional employment statistics pertaining to the City of Glendale and the surrounding region.

 - Unemployment Levels In December 2007, at the start of the Great Recession, the Glendale unemployment rate was 4.8%; by the (reported) end of the Recession in June 2010, the rate had peaked to 10.1% and declined to 8.1% in June 2013, demonstrating the recovery period following the Recession.
-The Glendale unemployment rate again measured 4.8% in June 2018, equaling its pre-recession level. - Industry Employment Status According to Dunn & Bradstreet, by employment, the top six Glendale industries in 2017 were: Healthcare with 17,075 employed earning an average salary of \$46,016 and recording a Location Quotient (LQ) for the industry of 1.35.
+The Glendale unemployment rate again measured 4.8% in June 2018, equaling its pre-recession level and as of June 2019, the unemployment rate recorded at 4.4%. - Industry Employment Status According to Dunn & Bradstreet, by employment, the top six Glendale industries in 2018 were: - 1.
+Healthcare with 16,764 employed across 2,011 establishments, earning an average salary of \$46,017 and recording a Location Quotient (LQ) for the industry of 1.29.
 An industry recording an LQ of 1.00 or more, demonstrates a local concentration of the industry located in the City of Glendale that is equal to or higher than the national average.

-The Retail industry recorded 15,241 employed earning an average salary of \$36,935 and an LQ of 1.35, while Professional Services recorded 8,564 employed with an average salary of \$102,863 and an LQ of 1.07.
-The fourth industry is Public Administration and Education with 11,333 employed earning an average salary of \$67,828 and an LQ of 0.66; Information Based Industries with 5,563 employed earning an average salary of \$120,937 and an LQ of 1.67; and Eating and Drinking with 6,965 employed earning an average salary of \$22,461 and an LQ of 0.96. - Large Employers DreamWorks Animation, Walt Disney Imagineering, Glendale Adventist, and Glendale Memorial Medical Center remained among the City's largest employers in FY 2017-18.
+- 2. The Retail industry recorded 15,476 employed across 1,660 establishments, earning an average salary of \$38,085 and an LQ of 1.38. - 3.
+Public Administration and Education with 10,762 employees across 329 establishments, earning an average salary of \$70,294 and an LQ of 0.64. - 4.
+Professional Services recorded 8,401 employed across 1,827 establishments, with an average salary of \$105,480 and an LQ of 1.07. - 5.
+Finance recorded 6,757 employed across 518 establishments, earning an average salary of \$146,536 and an LQ of 2.14. - 6.
+Eating and Drinking with 7,458 employed across 675 establishments, earning an average salary of \$24,021 and an LQ of 1.01. - Large Employers Walt Disney Imagineering, Time Warner, Glendale Adventist, and Allied Universal were among the City's largest employers in FY 2018-19.

-Fastest Growing Occupations - Current EDD projections indicate that through 2024 the fastest growing occupations in Los Angeles County will include:
+Fastest Growing Occupations - Current EDD projections indicate that through 2024 the fastest growing occupations in Los Angeles County include: